United States Holocaust Memorial Museum shooting: Perpetrator

 Von Brunn was arrested in 1981 for attempted kidnapping and hostage-taking of members of the Federal Reserve Board of Governors after approaching the Federal Reserve's Eccles Building armed with a revolver, knife, and sawed-off shotgun.
 Von Brunn later described his actions as a "citizen's arrest for treason."
 He reportedly complained of "high interest rates" during the incident and was disarmed without any shots being fired, after threatening a security guard with a .38 caliber pistol.
 He reportedly claimed he had a bomb, which was found to be only a device designed to look like a bomb.
 He was convicted in 1983 for burglary, assault, weapons charges, and attempted kidnapping.
 Von Brunn's sentence was completed by September 15, 1989, after he had served six and a half years in prison.
 After he was released he successfully tested for and joined Mensa International; however, he was eventually dropped from membership for failing to pay his annual dues.

 Von Brunn was a member of the American Friends of the British National Party, a group that raised funds in the United States for the far right and "rights for whites" British National Party (BNP).
 The group had been addressed on at least two occasions by Nick Griffin, an ex-member of the National Front and chairman of the BNP.
 A BNP spokesperson claimed after the shooting that the party had "never heard of" von Brunn.

 In 2004 and 2005 he lived in Hayden Lake, Idaho, the town where Aryan Nations—a neo-Nazi organization led by Richard Butler—was based until 2001.
 Von Brunn was living in Annapolis, Maryland at the time of the incident.

 Von Brunn had the Federal Bureau of Prisons ID# 07128-016 and was incarcerated at the Federal Correctional Complex in Butner, North Carolina.
-On January 6, 2010, von Brunn died in a hospital located near the prison.
-According to a statement by his attorney, von Brunn had "a long history of poor health," including sepsis and chronic congestive heart failure.
+On January 6, 2010, von Brunn died in a hospital located near the prison while awaiting trial.
+According to a statement by his attorney, von Brunn had "a long history of poor health," including Sepsis and chronic Congestive heart disease.